kubeflow/katib/docs/developer-guide.md

   controller Deployment spawns the Pod, since controller has `katib-webhook-cert` secret volume.

-- Patch the webhooks with the CA bundle.
+- Patch the webhooks with the `CABundle`.

 You can find the `cert-generator` source code [here](../hack/cert-generator.sh)